sunfounder/picar-x/docs/source/view_vnc.rst

 Remote Desktop via VNC
 =============================

-The following chapters are related to computer vision, where you need to implement a remote desktop with the help of VNC in order to check the images recognized by PiCar-X.
+The following sections are related to computer vision.
+In order to check the images recognized by PiCar-X, first implement a remote desktop viewer with VNC.

 **Enable VNC service**

 The VNC service has been installed in the system.
-By default, VNC is disabled.
-You need to enable it in config.
+By default, VNC is disabled, and will need to be enabled through raspi-config.

 Input the following command: